Walter Pitts

-Walter Harry Pitts, Jr. (23 April 1923 – 14 May 1969) was an American logician who worked in the field of computational neuroscience.
+Walter Harry Pitts, Jr. (April 23, 1923 – May 14, 1969) was an American logician who worked in the field of computational neuroscience.
 He proposed landmark theoretical formulations of neural activity and generative processes that influenced diverse fields such as cognitive sciences and psychology, philosophy, neurosciences, computer science, artificial neural networks, cybernetics and artificial intelligence, together with what has come to be known as the generative sciences.
-He is best remembered for having written along with Warren McCulloch, a seminal paper in scientific history, titled "A Logical Calculus of Ideas Immanent in Nervous Activity" (1943).
+He is best remembered for having written, along with Warren Sturgis McCulloch, a seminal paper in scientific history, titled A Logical Calculus of Ideas Immanent in Nervous Activity (1943).
 This paper proposed the first mathematical model of a neural network.
 The unit of this model, a simple formalized neuron, is still the standard of reference in the field of neural networks.
 It is often called a McCulloch–Pitts neuron.
 Prior to that paper, he formalized his ideas regarding the fundamental steps to building a Turing machine in "The Bulletin of Mathematical Biophysics" in an essay titled "Some observations on the simple neuron circuit".

 Early life

 Walter Pitts was born in Detroit, Michigan on April 23, 1923, the son of Walter and Marie (née Welsia).
-He was an autodidact who taught himself logic and mathematics and was able to read several languages including Greek and Latin.
-His father and brothers were rough, uneducated, and regarded Walter as a freak.
+An autodidact, he taught himself logic and mathematics as a child and became a proficient reader in several languages, including Greek and Latin.
 He is widely remembered for having spent three days in a library, at the age of 12, reading Principia Mathematica and sent a letter to Bertrand Russell pointing out what he considered serious problems with the first half of the first volume.
 Russell was appreciative and invited him to study at Cambridge University at age 12.
 The offer was not taken up; however, Pitts did decide to become a logician.
-At age 15 he ran away from home, and from that time he refused to speak of his family.
+At age 15 he left home to study.